Find out how we identify the ‘relevant overseas person’ and the ‘individuals with control’.

 - Substance over form – we will look through legal structures and focus on true ownership and control (for example, we may exclude from the ROP special purpose vehicles, shell companies and corporate trustees);

-- Significant interests – the lesser the interest an entity or individual has in an investment the less likely they will be an ROP (for example, we may exclude from the ROP those with less than 25% ownership or control and those who are not in a position to influence the investment);
+- Significant interests – the lesser the interest an entity or individual has in an investment the less likely they will be an ROP (for example, we may exclude from the ROP those with 25% and less ownership or control and those who are not in a position to influence the investment);

 - For large entities, such as multinational corporations, we will have regard to:

 - The level of control to be exercised over the investment by upstream owners / controllers (for example, we may exclude upstream owners / controllers from the ROP if they are so far removed from the investment that they will have little or no influence over it);

 - The scale and autonomy of lower level entities (for example, in some cases we may focus on a New Zealand operating entity rather than upstream owners / controllers).